Tribler/trustchain-superapp/valuetransfer/README.md

     return null
 }
 ```

-## Considerations and Limitations
-The notion of trust is implemented in order to refine security against double spending attacks in an offline setting.
-Although the implementation provides its users with extra tools in order to evaluate the trustworthiness of the user on the other end, it is still based on a lot of human assessment.
-An improved GUI and the added notion of trust through scores help with this assessment.
-This could help people living in rural communities with high trust to make transactions in an offline environment.
-But vulnerable people such as the elderly still remain vulnerable, further work is required to protect them and to decide who pays the cost of double spending attacks.
-Furthermore, trust can be boosted through if users have do lots of transactions within their community.
-Someone not from the community and thus without a known trust score might be extra vulnerable in the case of a disaster, when left stranded in an unknown area.

-## Relevance of Offline Cash
-An increasing percentage of all payments are digital each year.
-This movement is also called the transition into a "cashless society".
-In Northern Europe, only an estimated 20\% of payments are still made with cash (https://www.cnbc.com/2018/12/19/millions-would-be-put-at-risk-in-a-cashless-society-research-warns.html).
-In Sweden, between the years 2010 and 2020, the percentage of people that used cash for their last payment dropped from 39\% to 9\% (https://www.riksbank.se/en-gb/payments--cash/payments-in-sweden/payments-in-sweden-2020/1.-the-payment-market-is-being-digitalised/cash-is-losing-ground/).
-This transition is especially difficult for people living in rural areas, the elderly and when there are technical difficulties.
-According to Access to Cash Review [3], 17\% of adults in the United Kingdom would have a hard time transitioning to a cashless society.
-"We identified risks to the viability of rural communities, the loss of personal independence and increased risks of financial abuse and debt.".
-The block chain based digital euro could be a solution to the loss of personal independence and if it has offline functionality, also to the viability in rural communities.

-Some management problems of risks and trade offs for "E-Cash" are described in [4].
-In an online environment, transactions can be verified on the fly at the cost of efficiency and speed.
-In an offline environment however, the efficiency of spending money is high but double spending can only be detected after the fact, potentially at high cost.

 ## References
 1. R.W.
 Blokzijl.
 “EuroToken, An offline capable Central Bank Digital Currency”.
 In: Available at: http://resolver.tudelft.nl/uuid:132faae8-6883-454f-a8ce-94735340dce9.
 2021.